brandur/sorg/content/fragments/mongo-durability.md

 ## Not too concerned about writes (#write-concern)

-MongoDB clients have a setting called `WriteConcern` that dictates how they handle persistence.
-For the first four years of the data store's life its default setting was `0`, meaning that the clients didn't wait to acknowledge writes.
-Confirming that the requests had made it to the outgoing socket buffer of the client host was considered "good enough".
+MongoDB clients have a setting called `WriteConcern` that dictates the level of certainty that they should have before considering data they add or change to be persisted.
+For the first four years of the data store's life its default setting was `0`, which meant that the clients didn't even wait for server acknowledgement to consider a write successful.
+Confirming that the requests had made it to the outgoing socket buffer of the local host was "good enough".

 It doesn't take much to see the problem here.
 Any number of common real life occurrences could cause that data to be